udacity/ud406/2.8.01-Solution-OverlayInfrastructure/README.md

-# Heads-Up Display
+# Overlay Infrastructure

-In this exercise, we'll use our overlay infrastructure to draw helpful information, like GigaGal's ammo and lives remaining, and the player's score.
-To do that, we'll also have to start calculating a score.
-Check out the TODOs to get started!
+Drawing overlays for head-up displays, level end screens, and onscreen controls is pretty easy if you remember all the steps in setting and using a new viewport.
+We haven't done that since the beginning of the course, so let's get a little practice.
+First finish up the TODOs in `GigaGalHud`, then update `GameplayScreen` to make sure the HUD is drawn!